sneddy/neurosned/README.md

 # Challenge 1: Reaction-time prediction
 ## 🔑 Core ideas
+- **Manual architecture exploration.** We systematically designed and evaluated a family of lightweight 1-D segmentation models tailored for EEG signals.
+  The most effective architecture — **SneddyUNet** — delivered the highest accuracy-efficiency trade-off and became the reference backbone for all subsequent experiments.
 - **Stimulus-locked preprocessing.** We convert run-level EEG into fixed **2-second windows** starting **0.5 s after stimulus onset**, using anchor annotations.
 Data are already normalized by the challenge preprocessing (100 Hz, 0.5–50 Hz band).
 - **Targets as time distributions.** Instead of a single scalar, we supervise a **soft 1-D distribution** over time steps (`q`), and train the model to predict logits over time.
 We then compute the **expected time** `t_hat` from the distribution for RMSE.
 - **Loss cocktail.** Weighted combination of **CE** on soft labels, **time RMSE**, optional **KL**, **Wasserstein-1 (CDF)** and **entropy** regularization.
 An optional **hazard** head converts logits to a discrete-time hazard distribution.